xmpham/NEUROHUBWIKICLONE/Home.md

 ![](https://github.com/neurohub/neurohub_documentation/blob/master/images/NeuroHub_RGB.png)

-The aim of this documentation is to provide a step by step instruction in order to access and to use [NeuroHub](https://neurohub.ca/), including the upload and analysis of MRI data.
+The aim of this incomplete documentation is to provide a step by step instruction in order to access and to use [NeuroHub](https://neurohub.ca/), including the upload and analysis of MRI data.
 It is roughly divided into four parts: [Getting Started](1.0.Getting-started), How to [use NeuroHub](2.1.Access-NeuroHub), [Examples](3.0.Examples) and [Supplementary Information](4.0.Supplementary-Information).
 Once successfully registered, you can access the portal [here](https://portal.neurohub.ca).
 If you have questions regarding this documentation, please contact support@neurohub.ca.